coherent-research/dcs-documentation/DCSUserGuide.md

 ## Queuing an interrogation for all meters in a group
 - Select **Meters** in the main navigation bar and then select a group in the group panel.
 - Order a queued data collection communication test interrogation for all meters in the group by using the action menu on the right of the group name and clicking **Queue data collection** or a **Queue communication test** respectively.
-## Viewing interrogation resulrs
+## Viewing interrogation results
 When one or more interrogations are queued they will be added to the list and DCS will perform the interrogation in the background.
 To track the progress of queued interrogations and view results go to the Meters home page:

 - Select Meters in the main navigation bar and click **Meters home** and open the **Queued Interrogation** panel.
 - The user can
 click the **Refresh** button to update the current status.

 > Completed interrogations will be automatically removed from the list after a predefined time.
-The time after which completed interrogations are automatically removed from the list can be configured in the DCServce.exe.config appSettings with setting **MaxAgeOfCompletedQueuedInterrogations_m** and is specified in minutes (default value 24*60).
+The time after which completed interrogations are automatically removed from the list can be configured in the DCSService.exe.config appSettings with setting **MaxAgeOfCompletedQueuedInterrogations_m** and is specified in minutes (default value 24*60).

 ## Application settings
 A number of application settings can be used to modify the behaviour of the Queued Interrogation function in the DCService.exe.config file: